Paul von Klieben: Knott’s Berry Farm

 “If I need money, I’ll ask for it,” Paul replied.

 The cyclorama, under the genius of this man, came out a masterpiece.
 The only concession Paul asked, to which Walter Knott readily agreed, was the exclusive right to manufacture and sell art souvenirs, booklets and paintings on the premise.
+Von Klieben lived on the farm and had his studio "at the end of the Ghost Town Trail," in "the adobe building which adjoins Ghost Town" that was completed shortly before February 1942 and was constructed of adobe bricks made on the property.
+This building is likely that which is now used as the entrance to Spurs restaurant.

 This arrangement with Knott went on for the next 12 years, and would prove to be the most fruitful relationship in the history of Knott’s Berry Farm.
 Von Klieben was instrumental in all aspects of planning and executing the construction of Ghost Town, as well as the art that adorned Knott’s buildings.
 In between his efforts for Knott, he created innumerable artistic souvenirs, hand-drawn booklets, and lithographs, which he manufactured and sold to Knott’s for resale to the public at the farm.
 The relationship worked out for von Klieben.
 When he died in 1953, he left behind an estate of $100,000.
 This was at a time when the average annual income in the United States was $4,011, and the price of the average house was $8,200.

 The Little Chapel by the Lake at Knott’s opened to an awed public on December 11, 1941.
 As the audience listened to the recorded narrative, doors slowly opened to reveal von Klieben’s six-foot, eight-inch groundbreaking painting of Christ.
 This is the first known instance of a theme park using blacklight for effect.
 As the lighting changed, Christ’s eyes would appear to open.
 Guests were awed with the effect, and frequently commented that “words cannot describe it.”.